 Having a pet or being around animals can decrease cortisol levels, which are tied to stress.
 Animals can also provide socialization, reducing loneliness and depression.
 Pet ownership can also help you have meaningful responsibilities that help you feel fulfilled.

 There are many other ways that you can improve your mental health!
-We hope this list of activities has provided some ideas for you and your loved ones to be happier and healthier as you age.
+We hope this list of activities provides ideas for you and your loved ones to be happier and healthier.
 Of course, if you are experiencing severe mental health symptoms, please seek professional help.